UL-FRI-LGM/UterUS/README.md

 While most volumes were acquired using General Electric (GE) ultrasound machines, a portion of the data originates from Samsung devices, making the dataset multi-device.
 GE volumes were converted to the NIfTI format using the [Slicer3D](https://www.slicer.org/) extension [SlicerHeart](https://www.slicer.org/wiki/Documentation/4.5/Extensions/SlicerHeart).
 Samsung volumes were converted with a dedicated tool developed by their R&D team.

 ### Acknowledgments
-We thank the gynecologists from the following institutions for providing the data: Gynecology Clinic Gergolet, Alma Mater Studiorum - University of Bologna, University of Naples, Imperial College London, Complutense University of Madrid, Clinica Victoria in Malaga, the Gynecology Clinic at the University of Udine, the Gynecology Clinic at the University of Bari, and the Gynecology Department at the General Hospital of Forli.
+We thank the gynecologists from the following institutions for providing the data: Gynecology Clinic Gergolet, Miguel Hernández University of Elche, Alma Mater Studiorum - University of Bologna, Gynecology Clinic at the University of Bari, Complutense University of Madrid, University of Naples, Gynecology Clinic at the University of Udine, University of Genova, Gynecology Department at the General Hospital of Forli, Imperial College London, General Hospital in Prague, University of Trieste, University of Tübingen, Aristotle University of Thessaloniki, and Clinica Victoria in Malaga.
 We also thank Michele Losappio, Marco De Pasquale and Samsung's R&D team for all the help with converting their volumes for our usage.

-## Segmentation model
+## Segmentation Model

 Using the presented dataset, we trained a [nnUNet model](https://www.nature.com/articles/s41592-020-01008-z) for segmentation of the uterine region.
 You can get the trained models in 2D and 3D from [this link](https://drive.google.com/file/d/1lxHyA_UTpbhTXRuhjSMjuAFyApH9DOHo/view?usp=drive_link).